a3lachi/Rizm/README.md

 # Compiler
 -**Lexer**: Breaks down the input source code into a series of tokens that can be easily processed by the compiler.

--**Parser**: Responsible for taking the tokens produced by the Lexer and generating an abstract syntax tree (AST) that represents <br>
+-**Parser**: Responsible for taking the tokens produced by the Lexer and generating an abstract syntax tree (AST) that represents
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     the structure of the program.

 -**ASTNode**: Represents a node in the abstract syntax tree.